 Sit down for this one and pop in your favorite binge show because it’s going to be a long day!
 Everything gets hung on hangers today, and toys get bagged up.
 This is where you are going to wish you had spent money on the “good” safety pins.
 Unsolicited advice here: I love Cleaner Supply for safety pins.
 You can get 1440 #1 or #2 safety pins for $8-$12 a box!
 These safety pins rarely bend.
 I use #1’s for attaching tags, and #2’s for hanging pants.
 And most importantly, they stay closed and I hardly ever have any kind of safety pin malfunction.

-It’s important to note here a couple of things to help you in tagging.
-When tagging pants, there is definitely a better way, and once you learn it, you’ll find it much easier than whatever old ways you have tried.
+It’s important to note here a couple of things to help you in consignment sale prep.
+When hanging pants, there is definitely a better way, and once you learn it, you’ll find it much easier than whatever old ways you have tried.
 Most importantly, your pants don’t slide around on the hanger, and they get seen, where as other pants slide to one side, and all you see is what looks like an empty hanger because the pants have slid down and are stuck in the middle of the rack.
 Easy peasy, here’s how to hang pants:

 The other thing you’ll want to remember is about presenting toys.
 I hear it over and over again, about how shoppers don’t like the sticky goo left by packing tape.
 Do not think that this means it’s okay to use something less sticky, like blue tape or Scotch tape.
 It’s not.
 But, if you have an item that requires a lot of tape to keep it together, your best bet is to bag it in a zip-lock bag or to use plastic cling wrap to attach it all together.
 I bag about 90% of my personal toys and shoes because I like the presentation factor of the plastic bag… everything stays clean, and no sticky residue.

 Once you have prepared all of your items, put your lids back on your bins and walk away.

 One Week Out.
 Tagging.